-All analysed samples were dried in a drying chamber at an elevated temperature of $105^{\circ}$ C for several days.
+All analysed samples were dried in a drying chamber at an elevated temperature of 105 °C for several days.
 The dried sample material was gently crushed using a porcelain mortar and then homogenized.
-Approximately 10 g of this homogenized material were pulverized in a ball mill (Retsch M 400) using a frequency of 29.5 Hz for 45 minutes and dry sieved with analytical sieves showing mesh sizes of $63 \mu \text{m}$ .
-This sieving procedure is used as an additional backstop in the sample preparation, which is based on the idea that coarse-grained residuals of $> 63 \mu \text{m}$ indicate that the applied milling duration was not sufficient to provide fully pulverized material.
-Thus, the sieving step is not used to exclude resilient grains with diameters $> 63 \mu \text{m}$ , since this would cause a mineral-specific fractionation and introduce bias to the $\mu \text{Dose-measurements}$ .
+Approximately 10 g of this homogenized material was pulverized in a ball mill (Retsch M 400) using a frequency of 29.5 Hz for 45 min and dry-sieved with analytical sieves showing mesh sizes of 63 μm.
+This sieving procedure is used as an additional backstop in the sample preparation, which is based on the idea that coarse-grained residuals of $> 63 \,\mu\text{m}$ indicate that the applied milling duration was not sufficient to provide fully pulverized material.
+Thus, the sieving step is not used to exclude resilient grains with diameters $> 63 \,\mu\text{m}$ , since this would cause a mineralspecific fractionation and introduce bias to the $\mu$ Dose measurements.
 The additional sieving step merely aims at surveying the quality of the preparation procedure applied in the Giessen Luminescence Laboratory.
-With respect to the samples investigated in this study, we were not able to detect any residual material $> 63 \mu \text{m}$ .
-Therefore, we conclude that the applied milling duration of 45 minutes was sufficient to provide pulverized material adequate for $\mu \text{Dose-measurements}$ .
+With respect to the samTable 4.
+Summary of concentrations and activities published for the Nussy and Volkegem loess standards.
+Values used as reference values for this study are highlighted as bold numbers.
+The errors for these values represent 95% CIs.
+Please note: for better comparison, the standard deviations (SDs) given by Preusser and Kasper (2001) were translated to 95% CI values in this table and in the text by applying a t distribution with 10 degrees of freedom.
+Concentration and activity values not provided by the original publications were re-calculated for this table and are flagged by b symbols (for details see table notes).
+Simulated environmental dose rates based on assumed constant values for water content and cosmic radiation were derived from the radionuclide concentrations in this table (for details see table notes).